The Challenge: Finding a health-boosting drink

 Shown to promote weight loss

-Losing weight can come with a whole host of health benefits, and green tea may be able to help you in the process.
+Losing weight can come with a whole host of health benefits.
+It may be able to help you in your weight loss process.

 There are two elements that promote weight loss within green tea – catechins and caffeine.